intel-lab-lkp/linux/Documentation/admin-guide/binfmt-misc.rst

 	    emulation is installed and uses the opened image to spawn the emulator, meaning it is always available once installed, regardless of how the environment changes.
+      ``I`` - expose the interpreted file in the /proc/self/exe symlink By default, binfmt_misc executing binaries expose their interpreter as the /proc/self/exe file, which makes sense given that the actual executable running is the interpreter indeed.
+But there are some cases in which we want to change that behavior - imagine an emulator of Linux binaries (of different architecture, for example) which needs to deal with the different behaviors when running native - the binary's symlink (/proc/self/exe) points to the binary itself - vs the emulated case, whereas the link points to the interpreter.
+This flag allows to change the default behavior and have the proc symlink pointing to the **interpreted** file, not the interpreter.

 There are some restrictions: